-• reviewing the Joint Committee's vision and its implications for the Joint Committee's governance arrangements arc21 is a member of the Waste Programme Board, which is Chaired by the Minister.
+arc21 is a member of the Waste Programme Board, which is Chaired by the Minister.
 This Board was established by the Executive to support Local Government in relation to the implementation of major waste infrastructure facilities in Northern Ireland.
-From this cascades the Waste Infrastructure Programme Board and the arc21 Project Board, all of which is formulated in accordance with Office of Government Commerce Guidelines for major projects.
+From this cascades the Waste Infrastructure Programme Board and the arc21 Project Board, all of which is formulated in accordance with Office of Government Commerce Guidelines.